-We use the particle -self to make a reflexive pronoun.
-The reflexive pronoun "shows back" at the subject.
-It means that the subject does the action on his own, the action is directed towards the subject.
+We use the particle -self or -selves to make a reflexive pronoun.
+A reflexive pronoun refers back to the personal pronoun which is the subject of the sentence.

 How to form reflexive pronouns

-Singular pronouns end with -self, plural end with -selves.
+The singular reflexive pronouns end in -self, while the plural end in -selves.

 There are two people and the same action is directed at both of them: ↔︎